NRDD-constraints/NRDD/README.md

 # NRDD-constraints : A python module for calculating the exclusion plot for Dark Matter interactions with the Standard Model in non-relativistic Effective Theory Model.

 <code> NRDD-constraints</code> tool provides simple interpolating function written in python
 for a given generalized non-relativistic (NR) term among those listed in Table 2 of [arXiv: 1809.XXXXX](https://arxiv.org/).
-The package contains only three files:
+The package contains three files:

 * The code, **NR_DD_constraints.py**
 * A simple driver, **NR_DD_constraints_example.py**